Ingleburn

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ingleburn has 127 active public transport stops offering a mix of train and bus services.
-These stops are served by 49 routes that facilitate 4,325 weekly passenger trips in total.
-Transport accessibility is rated as excellent, with residents located an average of 191 meters from the nearest stop.
+These stops are served by 49 unique routes, collectively facilitating 4,325 weekly passenger trips.
+The accessibility to these stops is rated excellent, with residents on average being located 191 meters from the nearest stop.

-Service frequency averages 617 trips per day across all routes, equating to approximately 34 weekly trips per individual stop.
+On average, there are 617 trips per day across all routes, which equates to approximately 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport